Real-time data visualization: Examples and best practices

 4. Design for clarity and responsiveness

 A live data dashboard must do more than show information.
 It must show the right information, at the right time, in the right way.
 Whether the goal is to visualize real-time IoT data from machines or monitor transactions in an app, a clean interface builds trust and enables faster decision-making.
+Key performance indicators (KPIs) and real-time data analytics should be central to effective dashboard design.

 5. Make scalability and maintenance part of the plan